tlswg/tls13-spec/draft-ietf-tls-tls13.md

 long-term secret (signature key or external PSK) is compromised.
 It therefore does not provide post-compromise security {{CCG16}}, sometimes also referred to as backwards or future security.
-This is in contrast to KCI resistance, which describes the security guarantees that a party may still have after its *own* long-term secret has been compromised.
+This is in contrast to KCI resistance, which describes the security guarantees that a party has after its own long-term secret has been compromised.

 The reader should refer to the following references for analysis of the TLS handshake {{CHSV16}} {{FGSW16}} {{LXZFH16}}.